kogosoftwarellc/open-api/README.md

 `args.apiDoc.paths` can be an empty object.
 In that case `express-openapi` will populate this for you based on your operation level apiDocs.
-But it is also possible to have just [one central apiDoc](test/sample-projects/basic-usage-with-central-apiDoc).
+It is also possible to have just [one central apiDoc](test/sample-projects/basic-usage-with-central-apiDoc).

 `args.apiDoc.basePath` will add a prefix to all paths added by `express-openapi`.